Rhinostone/gina/framework/v0.1.1-alpha.166/lib/merge/README.md

 **Description**
 Merges the contents of two or more objects together into the first object.
-`merge` is a function from gina.utils, but can be require without having to install the [framework](https://github.com/rhinostone/gina).
+`merge` is a function from gina.lib, but can be require without having to install the [framework](https://github.com/rhinostone/gina).

 **usage:** merge(object1, [objectN], [override])